andrewt3000/web_development/README.md

 I typically return system errors as 500 errors to the client, and return user errors as 200 with an error message. http is an application level protocol, so it may also be appropriate to return 500 for user errors.
 More importantly, is to be consistent on a project so you can distinguish the system errors from user errors.
 Using a browser error logging service such as [sentry](https://sentry.io/) helps alert to production problems on the client side.
-On the server side, you can grep system logs.
+On the server side, you can search system logs.

 ### Security